filiphric/cypress-basics-tau/README.md

-# cypress-basics-tau
+# Introduction to Cypress - Test automation university

+This is a companion repository for the [Introduction to Cypress course on Test Automation university](https://testautomationu.applitools.com/cypress-getting-started/)

 ## Author
 I am Filip.
 I am DevRel at [Replay.io](https://replay.io) and a [Cypress ambassador](https://cypress.io/ambassadors/)

 ## What’s in this repo
-This repo contains all the materials for the couirs.
-Most of the chapters start with `demo_start.js` and finish with `demo_end.js` file.
-You can find code challenges in the `challenge.js` file and solutions in the `challenge_solution.js` file.
+This repo contains all the materials for the course.
+Most of the chapters start with `[chapter_name]_start.js` and finish with `[chapter_name]_end.js` file.

 ## Trello clone app
 Bundled as a submodule is an app that is a clone of a popular [Trello app](https://trello.com).
 You can create boards, lists and cards.
 You can drag and drop cards between tests or even upload a picture to the card detail.
 There’s also a very simple signup and login which will allow you to create private boards